 Mr. Campbell (1) was a literature professor at Sarah Lawrence College.
 His passion was the investigation of ancient cultures, where he taught comparative religious studies.
 Mr. Campbell authored many books, but his crowning achievement is the work “The Hero with a Thousand Faces.”
 In this work, he discusses the archetypal hero at the heart of many religions and the stories that resonate.

 Crazy Rules About The Inner Quest

 1) The Most Important Journey You Can Take Is One of Self-Discovery

 If you are reading this, you have already begun.
-You are listening to the voice prompting you to seek the answers that are within your spirit, your soul.
-Sages tell us, everyone has this desire, but not everyone follows it.
+You are listening to the voice prompting you to seek the answers within your spirit and soul.
+Sages tell us everyone has this desire, but not everyone follows it.
 Unfortunately, some people get sidetracked by the counterfeit of organized religion, which provides spiritual junk food instead of real nutrition.
 Others simply ignore the call and fall prey to the rat race of commercialism.

-The blended learning process we use contains this same template, as it provides a natural progression of learning and sharing knowledge for self-development.
+The blended learning process contains this same template, providing a natural progression of learning and sharing knowledge for self-development.
 Mr. Campbell refers to the story of the Alchemist.
 It is the story of pursuing your inner desire to explore the unknown.
-It is the story of a boy who learns life’s lessons on the spiritual Path.
+It is the story of a boy who learns life’s lessons on the spiritual path.

 2) What to Avoid on the Inner Quest